Park Chung Hee: Authoritarian rule

 Park is regarded by critics as a highly repressive dictator who curtailed freedoms and committed human rights abuses during his rule.
-Dissolving the constitution to allow him unopposed rule, Park's blackmailing, arresting, jailing, and murdering of opposition figures are well documented.
+Dissolving the constitution to allow him unopposed rule, Park's blackmailing, arresting, jailing, and murdering of opposition figures are well documented, especially with the use of his feared Korean Central Intelligence Agency (KCIA).
 The new constitution President Park implemented after declaring the state of emergency in 1971 gave him the power to appoint one third of the members of the National Assembly and even outlawed criticism of the constitution and of the president.

-Kim Dae-jung, a pro-democracy chief opponent of Park who was kidnapped, arrested, and sentenced to death by the Park administration, later served as the 8th president of South Korea.
+Kim Dae-jung, a chief opponent of Park who was kidnapped from Japan, but was later released and placed under house arrest after Park came under diplomatic pressure from the United States.
+Kim later became the first opposition leader to be democratically elected as President of South Korea in 1998.
 On October 24, 2007, following an internal inquiry, South Korea's National Intelligence Service (NIS) admitted that its precursor, the KCIA, undertook the kidnapping of Kim, saying it had at least tacit backing from Park.